sanchit-saini/HiCDOC/README.md

-# HiCDOC: Detection of compartments and differential analysis with multiple replicates
+# HiCDOC: Compartments prediction and differential analysis with multiple replicates

 HiCDOC normalizes intrachromosomal Hi-C matrices, uses unsupervised learning to predict A/B compartments from multiple replicates, and detects significant